Jeremiah33-3/C-and-Computer-Organisation/Computer_Organisation.md

     - repetition and selection can both be supported
     - execution will repeat from the indicated position is condition succeeded
     - once condition is false, execution will continue sequentially (until we see another control flow instruction)
+- Bus: data connector between mem and processor
+- mem is typically simply a RAM

 Summary:
 - the stored memory concept: both instructions and data are stored in memory